forbeskcg/cgengrdocs/docs/fabrication/tutorials/laser_cutter_tutorial.md

 ### Start Cut

 Once you have followed all of the instructions, you are ready to go!
-Hit go, sit back, and relax while the laser cutter does all the hard work!
+Press "Start", sit back, and relax while the laser cutter does all the hard work!

 !!! warning "Never leave the machine unattended!"
     The laser cutter is one of several automated machines that **CAN** malfunction.
 When some machines malfunction, they just break the part or tool and no harm is done, egos aside.
 The laser cutter, however, has the potential to catch fire :fire:.
 There is a dedicated fire extinguisher by the machine.
 Always be aware of its location before starting a cut, and be prepared to use it. :fire_extinguisher: